FOOD PANTRY REPORT/SHORTAGES FOR MAY 29

 St. Martin’s Pantry distribution remains every Monday, but food distribution will begin at 7am.
 Clients will be required to maintain six feet distance from each other, and will be called up individually to receive food at a table in front of the Pantry entrance.
 As supplies permit, each client should receive the normal bag of non-perishable food, plus one or more bags of bread, pastries, and fresh produce.
 Ground coffee may be available if desired.
 Other choices or exchanges may be possible, based on donations received and the number of clients to be served.

 NOTE: NOTE: The Pantry will normally close promptly at 1pm.
 Food distribution after that time may not be possible.

-These changes are expected to continue in effect as long as the COVID-19 pandemic prevents public mass and the school remains closed.
+These changes are expected to continue in effect as long as the COVID-19 pandemic restricts public

 FOOD DONATIONS DURING THE COVID-19 PANDEMIC

 Food donations are critical to keeping the Pantry in operation.
 (See “What to Donate” below.)
 Donations should be dropped off during Pantry working hours: Fridays 9:30am to 1pm, Sundays 2-5pm and Mondays 6:30am to 1pm.
 Outside of these times, donations may be left in the baskets at the front of the church after Sunday masses, or at the office weekdays from 9am to 12:30pm, or in the bins at the front and back doors of the pantry.
 Please do not leave food donations sitting outside!